salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 <hr>
 <a name="cookiestoredocsget-valuemd"></a>

-## CookieStore.prototype.get getter
+## CookieStore.prototype.get

-The [`get()`](https://developer.mozilla.org/en-US/docs/Web/API/CookieStore/get) method of the `CookieStore` interface returns a single cookie with the given name or options object.
+The [`CookieStore.prototype.get()`](https://developer.mozilla.org/en-US/docs/Web/API/CookieStore/get) method of the `CookieStore` interface returns a single cookie with the given name or options object.

 If malicious code can access any cookie on a page, it can issue XHR requests impersonating the user who's logged in.
 This behavior can have catastrophic effects in a multi-tenant environment like Salesforce.